Leo-Simpson/c-lasso/benchmark/README.md

 # Numerical benchmarks for c-lasso

-Here, we summarize numerical benchmarks for the [c-lasso package](https://c-lasso.readthedocs.io/en/latest/) in comparison to cvx.
+Here, we summarize numerical benchmarks for the [c-lasso package](https://c-lasso.readthedocs.io/en/latest/) in comparison to [cvxpy](https://www.cvxpy.org).

 ## Table of Contents